Miguel Ablóniz

+Career

 Ablóniz began playing the guitar at the age of eight in self-study.
 He began his musical career as a teenager when he appeared on the radio and gave concerts in Cairo.
 Later he studied music theory, piano, violin and guitar at the Barcelona Conservatory.
 He was taught by Emilio Pujol, Juan Díaz del Moral, and Pujol's wife Matilde Cuervas, from whom he learned to play flamenco.
-After Pujol moved to Italy, he initially continued his career as a concertizing musician, but in 1953 he founded his own music school in Milan.
+After he moved to Italy, he initially continued his career as a concertizing musician, but in 1953 he founded his own music school in Milan.
 He also taught the master class at the School of Music at Ithaca College in New York City for many years.
 He had great success as a teacher: his ideas on technique and performance aesthetics proved influential in the international guitar scene; he held renowned annual masterclasses in New York, and was the teacher of musicians such as Aldo Minella and Riccardo Zappa.
 He was also an influential musicologist, having written regularly for some of the main guitar magazines of the time, including La Chitarra, Arte Chitarristica, Guitar Review, and Guitar News.

 In addition to a large number of transcriptions to guitar for existing works, Ablóniz composed many original pieces, as well as several didactic books.
 In total, he created more than 350 works and transcribed compositions by, for example, Manuel María Ponce.
 As a composer, he collaborated mainly with the publishing houses Casa Ricordi and Bèrben.
 Among his most famous works are Recuerdo Pompeano, Tanguillo, Tres Ritmos Sudamericanos, Recreational Pieces, and Pequeña Romanza.